On Optimality of CSS Codes for Transversal $T$: Introduction

 In general, logical Clifford gates are easier to implement than logical $T$ gates.
 This is because self-dual CSS codes, i.e., CSS codes where the pure $X$-type and pure $Z$-type stabilizers are constructed from the same classical code, admit a transversal implementation of the logical Clifford group, but not of the logical $T$ gate.
 On the other hand, there are some code families such as \emph{triorthogonal codes}~\cite{Bravyi-pra12} and \emph{color codes}~\cite{Kubica-pra15} that realize the logical $T$ gate transversally.
 Therefore, a common strategy is to utilize these codes to perform magic state distillation and state injection to apply the logical $T$ gate on the data ~\cite{Bravyi-pra12,Gottesman-nature99,Bravyi-pra05}.
 By this approach, circuits on the error-corrected quantum computer will only consist of Clifford operations, augmented by ancillary magic states, and these operations can be realized transversally.

-There has also been interest in employing smaller angle rotations, compared to the $\pi/8$ rotation of the $T$ gate, logically~\cite{Landahl-arxiv13}.
+There has also been interest in employing logical smaller angle rotations, compared to the $\pi/8$ rotation of the $T$ gate~\cite{Landahl-arxiv13}.
 This poses heavier requirements on the distillation code, but can also result in shorter gate sequences during compilation.
 In contrast to the difficulty of small-angle logical rotations, the fidelity of physical rotations can increase at finer angles~\cite{Nam-arxiv19}, helping to mitigate the burden of magic state distillation with cumbersome codes.
-Thus, it may be profitable to further understand codes supporting smaller-angle transversal $Z$-rotations as well.
+Such trapped-ion systems are leading candidates to realize a universal fault-tolerant quantum computer and most experimental efforts focus on stabilizer codes.
+Thus, it may be profitable to further understand stabilizer codes supporting smaller-angle transversal $Z$-rotations as well.